-Static electricity in cat’s fur is real, and when we reach out to pet our precious Fluffy, we are greeted with shocks from static electricity.
+Static electricity in cat’s fur is easily charged and real.
+When we reach out to pet our precious Fluffy Foof, we are greeted with shocks from static electricity.
 It isn’t pleasant for our felines, nor for us.

 As the winter drags on and on, the air gets drier.
 The drier the air, the more prone we are to static electricity.
 We can see it, feel it, and hear it.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 We also use affiliate links to other businesses, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Also check out some very cool scratching posts by clicking on the image below from Modern Cat Furniture at Tuft + Paw.

 Our heating systems combined with the cold air fuel the situation, and that’s why it seems like February and March are prime time for the electricity to fly.

 We could make this a humorous post, and perhaps at one point Paws will, but for today, let’s take a serious look at how we can make our furry friends just a little more comfortable, and give us humans, a reprieve from those shocks when we reach out to give our cats their daily dose of loving pets.